Speech by His Excellency Ali Kolotou Tchaïmi on the occasion of the 83rd Session of the APU Executive Committee in Morocco

 On this page dedicated to the duty of gratitude, allow me to express, on behalf of all of us and on my own behalf, our very sincere feelings of respect and deep gratitude to His Majesty King Mohammed VI (may God assist him) for the warm, friendly and fraternal welcome we have received since our arrival in Rabat, and to express to him the sympathy of the national representatives of the Member States of the African Parliamentary Union.

-I would also like to thank His Excellency Mr Rachid Talbi El Alami, President of the Chamber of Representatives of the Kingdom of Morocco, and His Excellency Mr Mohamed Ould Errachid, President of the Chamber of Councillors of the Kingdom of Morocco, for agreeing to host this important meeting of the UPA, for their personal involvement and for all the efforts they have made to provide us with excellent working conditions.
+I would also like to thank His Excellency Mr Rachid Talbi El Alami, President of the Chamber of Representatives of the Kingdom of Morocco, and His Excellency Mr Mohamed Ould Errachid, President of the Chamber of Councillors of the Kingdom of Morocco, for agreeing to host this important meeting of the APU, for their personal involvement and for all the efforts they have made to provide us with excellent working conditions.
 Excellencies, Presidents of the Chambers of the Kingdom of Morocco, your availability and your constant solicitude illustrate your unwavering commitment to defending the fundamental values of the African Parliamentary Union, as well as your desire to contribute to building a strong, united, prosperous and united Africa.

-I would also like to reiterate my sincere thanks to all the member parliaments of the UPA for their presence at this Session and for the confidence shown in the Chadian Parliament by entrusting it with the presidency of our union.
-Under the leadership of Marshal MAHAMAT IDRISS DEBY ITNO, President of the Republic, Head of State, and his constant commitment to parliamentary diplomacy, our national representation is honoured by this mark of esteem and confidence, and is keenly aware of the responsibility it has to build a union that is more united and more respectful of the UPA's values.
+I would also like to reiterate my sincere thanks to all the member parliaments of the APU for their presence at this Session and for the confidence shown in the Chadian Parliament by entrusting it with the presidency of our union.
+Under the leadership of Marshal MAHAMAT IDRISS DEBY ITNO, President of the Republic, Head of State, and his constant commitment to parliamentary diplomacy, our national representation is honoured by this mark of esteem and confidence, and is keenly aware of the responsibility it has to build a union that is more united and more respectful of the APU's values.
 In accepting it, we commit the entire Chadian Parliament to working with determination, foresight and efficiency to strengthen our Union and defend its noble objectives.

 Excellencies,